 National Consumer Disputes Redressal Commission ( NCDRC) have taken up the issue of ‘expiry date’ and ‘best before’ labels on food items.
 According to NCDRC, the FSSAI should look into this issue as these labels cause a lot of confusion in the minds of consumers.
 The organization wonders if whether the ‘best before’ label means that the food will still be fit for human consumption six months after the completion of the ‘best before’ date.

 Union Minister for Consumer Affairs, Food and Public Distribution, Ram Vilas Paswan is of the opinion that food items should carry only “expiry date”, and not “best before” date since that does indicate the safety of the food and so has no meaning.
-The minister is likely to convene a meeting so that this labelling change can be implemented.
-Just one labelling ‘expiry date’ will indicate that the food should no longer be consumed.
+The minister is likely to convene a meeting so that this labeling change can be implemented.
+Just one labeling‘ expiry date’ will indicate that the food should no longer be consumed.

 Best before declaration on packages or bottles containing sterilised or Ultra High Temperature treated milk, soya milk, flavoured milk, any package containing bread, dhokla, bhelpuri, pizza, doughnuts, khoa, paneer, or any uncanned package of fruits, vegetable, meat, fish or any other like commodity gives a date with month and year up to which time the quality of the food will not deteriorate.
 The date printed on the label is usually from

 FSSAI definition for “Use – by date” or “Recommended last consumption date” or “Expiry date” means the date which signifies the end of the estimated period under any stated storage conditions, after which the food probably will not have the quality and safety attributes normally expected by the consumers and the food shall not be sold.”